Matheuspimentell/Matheuspimentell/README-EN.md

 ## <img src="https://c.tenor.com/DGtiZRxsp2QAAAAi/how-question.gif" width="6%">&nbsp;***About me***

 Software Engineering student at University of Brasília - UnB.
 - 💙 **My dream is to be a Game Designer.
-But i'm also interested in: Game Development, Web Design, Web Development, Mobile Design and Mobile Development.**
+But i'm also interested in: UX / UI, Game Development, Web Design, Web Development, Mobile Design and Mobile Development.**
 - 🌱 I'm currently Learning ...
   - Javascript
   - Css